-Nasty text messages, insulting comments on Facebook, exposing photos or videos spreaded quickly on social media or online services – unfortunately, cyberbullying is daily life for many teenagers.
+Nasty text messages, insulting comments on Facebook – unfortunately, cyberbullying is daily life for many teenagers.
+So it is important to know ways to protect your family from cyberbullying.

 Ways To Act When Becoming A Victim Of Cyberbullying

 If you’ve been a victim of cyberbullying, you are not alone, and you are not powerless.
 According to a report from the National Center for Education Statistics and Bureau of Justice Statistics about 21 percent of U. S. students from ages 12 to 18 experienced bullying.
 A large portion of this occurred online.
-Here are some ways to fight back cyberbullying:
+Here are some ways to protect your family from cyberbullying and fight back yourself:

 - Act strong and confident.
 You are stronger than the bully’s negativity, and you will get through this tough time.
 The more you believe positive affirmations (eg. You are kind.
 You matter.), the more easily you will be able to minimize the noise from bullies.